-Organizations are finding it easier than ever to collect and store customer data.
+Organizations are finding it easier than ever to collect and store huge volumes of customer data.
 Even so, having more data doesn’t automatically mean more business intelligence.
-In order to glean any form of relevant insight from your data it needs extracting, preparing and presenting in a way that is fit for purpose.
+In order to glean any form of relevant insight from your data it needs extracting, preparing and then presenting in a way that is fit for purpose.

 Shortening the ‘time-to-insight’ and seeing genuine value from this data has become a key challenge for businesses, although many organizations are not yet in the position where a sophisticated analytics tool (or expert) is in place to deliver it.

 For many years, marketers have turned to others to handle their many channels and data points to create their reports: IT analysts, infrastructure suppliers, CRM vendors or other third party marketing analytics firms.